Elvis10ten/notes/src/papers/2022-09-08-hardware-new-software.md

-# Hardware is the new Software — Paper Summary
+# Hardware is the new Software

 Today's summary is about a [paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/05/baumann-hotos17.pdf) written by Andrew Baumann (Microsoft Research) in 2017.